Hard work but lots of fun!

 What ages and ability levels are your campers?

-have staff that can spot and teach any skill done in gymnastics.
-Every
+gymnasts.
+Remember that we have staff that can spot and teach any skill done in

 How about your Gymnastics Testing Program?

-Our girls are first divided up by height.
-Each group is then tested for
+program.
+Our campers are first divided up by height.
+Each group is then tested

-their ability in each Olympic event and placed in ability groups.
-Six
+for their ability in each Olympic event and placed in ability groups.

 Do you have a Pit?